 DAY 4: Farmland and the Coast of West Cornwall

 6 miles (10.5km) with 850 feet (260m) of ascent

-From St Ives we walk to Clodgy Point, turning inland at Pen Enys Point and returning along the 18th century packhorse route of the Tinners’ Way as it crosses a prehistoric field system.
+From St Ives you walk to Clodgy Point, turning inland at Pen Enys Point and returning along the 18th century packhorse route of the Tinners’ Way as it crosses a prehistoric field system.

 8 miles (14km) with 1,350 feet (420m) of ascent

-Crossing prehistoric fields from St Ives, we pass the farming and mining hamlets of Trevega, Boscubben and Treveal; then on to Mussel Point and River Cove where we may see seals before returning to St Ives on the South West Coast Path
+Crossing prehistoric fields from St Ives, you pass the farming and mining hamlets of Trevega, Boscubben and Treveal; then on to Mussel Point and River Cove where you may see seals before returning to St Ives on the South West Coast Path

 11 miles (18 km) with 1,750 feet (540m) of ascent